downingbots/RLDonkeycar/README.md

 * Unfortunately, early attempts at simple RL algorithms did not do well.
 After Switching to PPO (implemented using Keras), the RLDonkeycar succeeded in learning line-following instead of overfitting on the training data.
 The reward function is a function of speed and distance from the middle dashed line of the track as determined by the OpenCV code.
 * So, the raspberry pi can store frames in a cache that are then trained in a mini-batch of at most 20 images or until the openCV state computation determines that the car has left the track.
 * The Raspberry Pi 3B+ could only run the PPO algorithm at about 1 FPS.
 At this frame rate, the donkeycar couldn't get around the track much faster than the OpenCV line-following algorithm.
 * Periodically, update the Control Pi's Keras model weights with those recently computed in real-time at the RLPi.
 When the RL weights are updated, the NN would increase the throttle in order to increase the reward.
 Unfortunately, the battery power would decrease resulting in the throttle decreasing before the next RL weight update.
+The net result in throttle gain was negligible using the current tuning.
 Such real-world issues don't show up in the simulations.
-The net result in throttle gain was negligble in the current tuning.
 The throttle gain can be tweaked by changing the reward function, but can easily result in the throttle exceeding what the raspberry pi can handle.
 Instead of fine-tuning, I intend to follow my "Next Steps."

 ### Next Steps

 * Use one or two NVidia Jetson Nanos and a raspberry pi 3+.
 The raspberry pi 3+ would provide the wi-fi.
 Ideally the Jetson Nano will be used to run the Control Pi as parallelism can be exploited during execution the PPO neural net.
 Improved frame rates should increase the achievable throttle speed.
-Using the raspberry pi for training is accepatable as training is done asynchronously and can shed loads by strategically dropping frames if it can't keep up with the Jetson nano.
+Using the raspberry pi for training is acceptable as training is done asynchronously and can shed loads by strategically dropping frames if it can't keep up with the Jetson nano.

 * To address the battery issues, the next step is to add a rotary encoder and pid based upon the [work done by Alan Wells.]( https://www.bountysource.com/issues/49439689-rotary-encoder-updates) This will enable the donkeycar to travel at the desired speed despite a draining battery without making the neural net more complex.